Unital operads, monoids, monads, and bar constructions: The definition of the scanning map

-This preliminary section isolates two elementary maps that we shall use in the definition of the scanning map.
-The constructions can be generalized, but for definiteness, we take $\sV$ to be cartesian monoidal and write $\sV_*$ for the category of based objects in $\sV$.
-We are thinking of based $G$-spaces for a topological group $G$.
-Given $X\in \sV_*$, we have the obvious functor $X^{\otimes *}\colon \LA \rtarr \sV_*$ given by the cartesian powers of $X$ with their permutations and with injections sent to basepoint inclusions as in \autoref{Xstar}.
-We also have a functor $^{\! *}X\colon \LA^{op}\rtarr \sV_*$ given by the ``copowers'' or wedges of copies of $X$ with their permutations of wedge summands and with injections sent to ``coprojections'' that send copies of $X$ not in the image of an injection to the basepoint, with the other summands sent by the identity to the corresponding wedge summands.
+The maps $\rh$ and $\si$ are elementary and general, not specific to the case $\sV = G\sU$ of present interest.
+We use topological notations, but the reader should keep the generality in mind, thinking of a general cartesian monoidal category $\sV$.
+Given $X\in G\sT$, we have the usual functor $X^*\colon \LA \rtarr G\sT$ given by the cartesian powers of $X$ with their permutations and with injections sent to basepoint inclusions as in \autoref{Xstar}.
+We also have a functor $^{*\!}X\colon \LA^{op}\rtarr \sV_*$ given by the ``copowers'' or wedges of copies of $X$ with their permutations of wedge summands and with injections sent to ``coprojections'' that send copies of $X$ not in the image of an injection to the basepoint, with the other summands sent by the identity to the corresponding wedge summands.
 We then have the following observation.